Admin note: Originally published 8th August 2018.

 • Second Payment on Account – Midnight 31st July.

 It is important to know that filing late or failing to pay the tax you owe on time, would probably mean you face penalties.
-If you miss the deadline, you will be fined £100.00, this applies if you won’t owe any tax.
+If you miss the deadline, you will be fined £100.00, this applies even if you won’t owe any tax.
 It is also important not to leave things until the last minute, especially if you have queries.

 Recent figures showed that HMRC’s telephone contact centres have experienced double the queue times, with waiting times increasing year on year.
 Their website also has recently had tendencies to crash, meaning tax payers are finding it increasingly difficult to contact HMRC in a timely fashion.
 On the deadline last year – literally down to the last minute – 555,000 Self-Assessment tax returns were filed!